 Ascribe to the LORD, O heavenly beings, ascribe to the LORD glory and strength.
 Ascribe to the LORD the glory due his name; worship the LORD in the splendor of holiness.
 The voice of the LORD is over the waters; the God of glory thunders, the LORD, over many waters.
 The voice of the LORD is powerful; the voice of the LORD is full of majesty.
 The voice of the LORD breaks the cedars; the LORD breaks the cedars of Lebanon.
 He makes Lebanon to skip like a calf, and Sirion like a young wild ox.
 The voice of the LORD flashes forth flames of fire.
 The voice of the LORD shakes the wilderness; the LORD shakes the wilderness of Kadesh.
 The voice of the LORD makes the deer give birth and strips the forests bare, and in his temple all cry, “Glory!”
 The LORD sits enthroned over the flood; the LORD sits enthroned as king forever.
 May the LORD give strength to his people!
 May the LORD bless his people with peace!
 (ESV)

 God’s authority reaches throughout all creation.
 He plans out its purposes, creates it, sustains it, and determines it’s end.
-For us, that means that yes, we should give every effort we can to conserving and preserving these beautiful resources.
-Yes, we should do this to our greatest extend world-wide.
-And yes, we should always realize that what is beyond our control is completely inside of God’s control.
+For us, that means that, we should give every effort we can to conserving and preserving these beautiful resources.
+We should do this to our greatest extend world-wide.
+And we should always realize that what is beyond our control is completely inside of God’s control.
 We would do well to remember the message of the Proverb, “The fear of the Lord is the beginning of knowledge; fools despise wisdom and instruction.”
 He is the one who will ultimately sustain our efforts should it be his will.